-If you have recently dropped to Windows XP or Windows Vista in favor of the Windows 7Most likely you have not "adapted" completely new characteristics of it and still have a tendency to look for certain features of the old OSSites that do not exist by default in new operating system.
+If you have recently dropped to Windows XP or Windows Vista in favor of the Windows 7Most likely you have not "adapted" completely new characteristics of it and still have a tendency to look for certain features of the old OSwhich, by default are non-existent in the new operating system.

-If you used to work with Quick Launch and you are lacking in Windows 7, in this article you will find all information necessary how you can create your own, the only one Quick Launch toolbar to make the new system a little more friendly and accessible.
+If you used to work with Quick Launch and you feel the lack in it Windows 7, in this article you will find all information necessary how you can create your own, the only one Quick Launch toolbar to make the new system a little more friendly and accessible.

-How can we create Quick Launch in Windows 7?
+How to create Quick Launch in Windows 7?

 - then open the newly created folder and add in it shortcuts for applications / programs we use most often (drag & drop) And we want to have on hand anytime (for starters is enough to add only a shortcut, and later will add them to the others)

-- Right-clicked taskbar and clear Lock the TaskbarThen give the mou right-click on taskbar, Select Toolbars> New Toolbar
+- Right-clicked Taskbar and clear Lids TaskbarThen give the mou right-click on Taskbar, Select Toolbars> New Toolbar

 - then navigate to the folder Quick Launch Toolbar created My Documents and we click on Select Folder (Or the folder created for this purpose, the location chosen for "storage")

 - to make Quick Launch created the simplest to use, right-clicked it and deselect Show Text si Show Title

 - then add it all shortcuturi folder that you want them

 Enjoy Quick Launch! : D